awsdocs/amazon-aurora-user-guide/doc_source/AuroraMySQL.Integrating.CloudWatch.md

 ## AWS CLI<a name="AuroraMySQL.Integrating.CloudWatch.CLI"></a>

-You can publish Aurora MySQL logs with the AWS CLI\.
-You can run the [modify\-db\-cluster](https://docs.aws.amazon.com/cli/latest/reference/rds/modify-db-cluster.html) AWS CLI command with the following options:
+You can publish Aurora MySQL logs for provisioned clusters with the AWS CLI\.
+To do so, you run the [modify\-db\-cluster](https://docs.aws.amazon.com/cli/latest/reference/rds/modify-db-cluster.html) AWS CLI command with the following options:
 + `--db-cluster-identifier`—The DB cluster identifier\.
 + `--cloudwatch-logs-export-configuration`—The configuration setting for the log types to be enabled for export to CloudWatch Logs for the DB cluster\.